aoffman5/tswd-portfolio-fall23/final-project-part-one.md

 First, I want to use a pictogram to represent the amount of Tony Award winners from the last five years, but I am debating if I want to break it down by school or by the "top 10" schools versus elsewhere.

 My call to action would be to the administrations of these schools to re-evaluate the costs of their screening and application processes and to patrons of the arts to invest in the future of musical theatre by donating to an organization like The Fund for College Auditions.
+It also may be valuable for a young person looking to go into musical theatre, as well as their families, to see the data to make an informed decision on their own process.

 # Initial sketches
 > Post images of your anticipated data visualizations (sketches are fine).
 They should mimic aspects of your outline, and include elements of your story.